darolew/css548/parser/readme.txt

 makeLiteral() is a static function in IntSet; it takes a variable number of arguments (terminated by SETTERM) and creates and returns an object.
-The second hard problem was the in operator.
+The second hard problem was the 'in' operator.
 For example, take the Pascal code:

     if 3 in stuff then

 Note how the 3 precedes stuff in the grammar.
 Therefore, it was not possible to generate a function call, like stuff.isInSet(3).
-I was able to work-around this by overloading an arbitrary operator in a non-member function.
-No operator really made sense, so I just overloaded modulus:
+We worked around this by overloading an arbitrary operator in a non-member function.
+No operator really made sense, so we just overloaded modulus:

     if (3 % stuff) {

+Also, note that the IntSet class has no notion of set bounds; it grows as necessary to hold any set of values.
+All bounds-checking is performed at compile time.

+* Issues

--Used C++ RTTI to identify types.
+Used C++ RTTI to identify types.
 Not really a bug, but not recommended OO style.
 Future work includes improving style.

--Implementing the functionalty took priority over finding and fixing memory leaks.
+Implementing functionality took priority over finding and fixing memory leaks.

--Pascal's divide operation returns a real when dividing two integer.
+Pascal's divide operation returns a real when dividing two integer.
 C's divide operation returns an integer under the same circumstances.
-Our compiler should have one of the integer operands to float or double so the C program would have the same behavior as the Pascal program.
+Our compiler should cast one of the integer operands to float or double so the C program would have the same behavior as the Pascal program.
 It does not.